 Your Appliance’s Brain and Its Greatest Threat

-Think of the main control board as the central nervous system for your refrigerator, oven, or washing machine.
-It’s a complex circuit board that makes thousands of split-second decisions to manage everything from temperature regulation to spin cycles, ensuring your appliance runs correctly.
+Consider your refrigerator, oven, or washing machine’s primary control board as its central nervous system.
+It’s a sophisticated circuit board that makes thousands of split-second decisions to control everything from spin cycles to temperature regulation, making sure your appliance functions properly.

 The Real Danger Is When Power Returns